Podsights Destination

 Page

-If you’re not familiar with the Segment Specs, take a look to understand what the Page method does.
+If you’re not familiar with the Segment Spec, take a look to understand what the Page method does.
 An example call would look like:

 analytics.page()

-Page calls will be sent to Podsights as a view event.
+Segment sends Page events to Podsights as view events.

 {